NicholasTD07/blog-posts/drafts/save-space-with-zfs.md

 test  19.9G  2.70G  17.2G         -     0%    13%  1.00x  ONLINE  -
 ```

+When only `compression` is turned on, the data needs 2.7G physical space to be stored.
+It seems to me that, snapshotting does not provide any extra space-saving when compared to having data compressed.

 ##### Something I don't understand

 I noticed when I was copying all the data to the control dataset (with only `compression` turned on), there was high CPU usage but this did not happen when I was copying all the data to the dataset with both `compression` and `dedup` turned on.

+### I want to run more tests to validate ideas

+- What if we do not turn on `compression` for the snapshots?
+Would that make a difference?
+- Since `dedup` needs to store a table in the memory, what happens if we copy half the data and restart the machine and copy the other half?
+Do we get the same disk usage result?